anki-code/xonsh-cheatsheet/README.md

 Base strategy:

 1. Create completely isolated virtual environment where python included in environment to avoid any external changes e.g. using `mamba`.
-2. Create `xmamba` and `xonsh` executables on top of the `$PATH` to have an isolated way to install packages and run xonsh.
+2. Create `xmamba` and `xonsh` executables to the top of the `$PATH` to have an isolated way to install packages and run xonsh.

 Here is draft of the example based on [`mamba`](https://mamba.readthedocs.io/) for MacOS: